Reply to Paris's Comments on Exactification of Stirling's Approximation for the Logarithm of the Gamma Function: The Stokes Phenomenon and Smoothing

 Later in Ref.\ \cite{kow14} the truncation parameter $N$ is introduced with the Dirichlet series form for the Riemann zeta function.
-Hence, the series becomes
+Hence the series becomes

 The first term on the rhs of Eq.\ (\ref{seventytwo}) is basically Paris's $\Omega(z)$, while the second term is the frequently neglected remainder that is either divergent or conditionally convergent.
-Moreover, we see that the second term represents an infinite sum of Type I generalised terminants where $p \!=\!
-2$, $q \!=\!v-1$, $z \!=\!
+Moreover, we see that the second term represents an infinite sum of generalized Type I terminants with $p \!=\!
+2$, $q \!=\!-1$, $z \!=\!
 1/2n\pi z$ and $\beta \!=\!
 2$.
 By introducing these values into Equivalence\ (\ref{sixtyfour}), one obtains

 Consequently, the asymptotic series for $\ln \Gamma(z)$ becomes

 Equivalences\ (\ref{seventythree}) and (\ref{seventyfour}) appear respectively as (33) and (34) in Ref.\ \cite{kow14}.
 For those Stokes lines where ${\rm arg}\, (1/2n \pi z) =- (M+1/2) \pi$ or $\theta= {\rm arg}\, z=(M+1/2) \pi$, the introduction of Equivalence\ (\ref{sixtysix}) into Eq.\ (\ref{seventytwo}) yields